 However, when dealing with shoulder pain that does not respond to nonsurgical treatments, such as rest, physical therapy, injections, or medications, shoulder arthroscopy may be necessary.
 This process may relieve painful symptoms of many problems that damage the rotator cuff tendons, labrum, articular cartilage, or other soft tissues around the joint.

 You are likely an ideal candidate for shoulder arthroscopy if you have the following issues:

-Before scheduling the procedure, our doctors will review your complete medical history, perform a physical examination (including X-rays), an electrocardiogram, and likely involve meeting with a physical therapist to discuss the rehabilitation process after the surgery.
+Before scheduling the procedure, our Sacramento Shoulder Arthroscopy providers will review your complete medical history, perform a physical examination (including X-rays), an electrocardiogram, and likely involve meeting with a physical therapist to discuss the rehabilitation process after the surgery.

 Shoulder arthroscopy surgery is performed as an outpatient procedure, meaning you will not have to stay overnight at a hospital.
 The procedure itself often takes between one to two hours, but because every person’s body is unique, the length of the surgery may depend on what our surgeons find and depends on what repairs may be needed.
 You will be administered anesthesia, body hair removed (if necessary), skin is cleaned with an antiseptic solution.